syncfusion-content/document-processing-docs/Document-Processing/Excel/Excel-Library/NET/Import-Export/Import-to-Excel.md

 ---
-title: Import to Excel | Syncfusion
+title: Import to Excel document | Syncfusion
-description: In this section, you can learn how to import data to Excel using XlsIO.
+description: In this section, you can learn how to import data to Excel document using Syncfusion Essential XlsIO..
 platform: document-processing
 control: XlsIO
 documentation: UG
 ---

-# Import to Excel
+# Import to Excel Document

 ## DataTable to Excel